Camping and beer are much-loved pair. We’ve picked ten excellent campgrounds in Michigan that pair up with ten Michigan breweries nearby.

 Pair These Michigan Breweries and Michigan State Parks

-The next time you see hops on their vines on your way to your campground, don’t be afraid to investigate further; they will soon be made into a delicious ale, lager or stout that you’ll be enjoying fresh out of the cooler around the campfire.
+The next time you see hops on their vines on your way to go camping in Michigan, don’t be afraid to investigate further; they will soon be made into a delicious ale, lager or stout that you’ll be enjoying fresh out of the cooler around the campfire.

 Paired with: Camp 33 Tahquamenon Falls Blueberry Wheat Ale